A world-class institute of changemakers in the deaf and signing community.

 Is linen provided for my child?

-One set of sheets, a pillow and a set of towels (towel and wash cloth).
+One set of sheets, a pillow and a set of towels (towel and wash cloth) will be provided.
 Your child may also bring his/her own linen.

 Should my child bring spending money?

-Yes, for snacks in the evenings and for off campus events such as the Rehoboth Beach outing.
+Yes, for snacks in the evenings and for off campus events such as the Six Flags outing.
+Campers will also be able to purchase snacks and Gallaudet attire at the campus bookstore.

 Is there a bookstore on campus?

-There is a bookstore on campus which sells a variety of items typically sold in a small convenience store.
+There is a bookstore on campus which sells a variety of items typically sold in a small drug store.
 It is closed on the weekends.

 Will Gallaudet provide transportation to and from the airport?

 Yes.
 If your child is traveling alone, transportation to and from the airport will be provided for those using Reagan National Airport (DCA).
 You will need to make other arrangements if using Washington Dulles (IAD) or Baltimore Washington International (BWI).
-(You will receive a confirmation package - a link to a Google Doc for your child's travel information will be provided).
 One of our staff members will meet your child at the security gate wearing a Gallaudet t-shirt and carrying a sign with your child's name.

 Are accommodations available to parents who accompany their child and wish to stay overnight?